Damping: Damped sine wave

 A damped sine wave or damped sinusoid is a sinusoidal function whose amplitude approaches zero as time increases.
 It corresponds to the underdamped case of damped second-order systems, or underdamped second-order differential equations.

 Damped sine waves are commonly seen in science and engineering, wherever a harmonic oscillator is losing energy faster than it is being supplied.

 A true sine wave starting at time = 0 begins at the origin (amplitude = 0).
 A cosine wave begins at its maximum value due to its phase difference from the sine wave.
 A given sinusoidal waveform may be of intermediate phase, having both sine and cosine components.
 The term "damped sine wave" describes all such damped waveforms, whatever their initial phase.

 The most common form of damping, which is usually assumed, is the form found in linear systems.
 This form is exponential damping, in which the outer envelope of the successive peaks is an exponential decay curve.
-That is, when you connect the maximum point of each successive curve, the result resembles an exponential decay function.
+That is, when the maximum points of each successive curve are connected, the result resembles an exponential decay function.
 The general equation for an exponentially damped sinusoid may be represented as: